mantidproject/documents/Design/Instrument-2.0/ScanningInstruments_ILL.md

 ### Mandatory
 * A loader can load data from a single file, and create the workspace with the correct positions and rotations stored for each detector
+* Multiple workspaces can be loaded with the same detector positions for certain time indexes - the data for spectra is then summed
-* Multiple workspaces can be merged, with different sets of time indexes, and positions and rotations stored correctly for each detector
+* Multiple numors can be loaded, with different sets of time indexes, and positions and rotations stored correctly for each detector
 * Detector positions for a given time index can still be modified after loading
-* Detector movement at the ILL is limited to the case of rotation around sample position - but full positional changes should be allowed, for example in case the sample is off-centre
+* Moving a detector to any new position is allowed
 * Flexible step scans are supported, times at a given position can differ, as can angular step size changes between steps
 * Each spectrum ultimately links to a detector or detector group and a time index for scanning instruments
 * A start and end time, as the full time and date, can be obtained for each time index
 * Extra metadata can be accessed for a given position in the step scan - for example so normalisation to monitors can be performed later
 * Metadata values that change in time can be shared appropriately between positions in the step scan (for example in D2B files each file contains a single value for monitor counts, but 25 different detector positions, so the monitor counts for each position might need to be divided by 25)
 * Overlaps in detector positions are possible
+* Saving/loading workspaces should handle all of the information related to step scans

+### Desirable

 * The instrument view shows every step position for each detector, and deals with overlapping detectors
-* Saving/loading workspaces should deal with all of the information related to step scans

-### Desirable
-* Multiple workspaces can be merged with the same detector positions for certain time indexes - the data for spectra is then summed
-* Masking of detectors at different time indexes

 ### Performance